 Just because you don’t have insurance, doesn’t mean that the manufacturer or local electronic shop won’t repair your phone.
 You’ll just pay out of pocket for the fix.
 Also, if your phone is lost or stolen, you can’t repair something you can’t find.

-In some cases, repairs are more affordable than you might think.
-For example, Apple will repair a cracked iPhone 7 screen for $189 even without coverage.
+In some cases, repairs are still less than replacing your phone with a comparable option.
+For example, Apple will repair a cracked iPhone 11 screen for $259 even without coverage.